 Discard the paper towels and bits of wax.
 Do not run hot water over the wax in an attempt to melt it so it goes down the drain, as this could contribute to eventual clogs.

-For soft waxes, such as car wax on porcelain sinks, simply wipe the excess up with a paper towel by wiping from the outer perimeter of the wax spill towards the center.
+For soft waxes, such as car wax on porcelain sinks, simply wipe the excess up with a paper towel by wiping from the outer perimeter of the wax spill toward the center.
 Once you've wiped up as much as possible, use the remaining wax to buff that part of the sink.
 Car wax actually helps prevent films and residues from building up on surfaces like stainless steel and porcelain.

 Safe Wax Scraping